What IS Mindful Medical Massage Therapy?

 Bridging A Gap Between Health Care Perspectives

 A good place to start is the writings of the Great Physicist, David Bohm.
-Bohm did much work attempting to bridge the gap between modern sciences from a Western perspective, versus the introspective insights from the Eastern religions, such as yoga and Hinduism.
+Bohm did much work attempting to bridge the gap between modern sciences from a Western perspective, versus introspective insights from the Eastern religions, such as yoga and Hinduism.
 (He also attempted to integrate Quantum Physics into his perspectives, although I’m not so fond of some of his conclusions there.)

 Bohm spent much time with Jiddu Krishnamurti, the “Anti-Guru” from India who became very Westernized, yet maintained a very highly conscious, in-the-world point-of-view on many things related to the Mind and Self.
 He had very little or none of the mysticism permeating much of Indian, yogic philosophical and religious teaching, either.